Probate Q&A Series

 Detailed Answer

 When someone dies owning a home solely in their name, North Carolina law generally requires you to open a probate estate to transfer clear title.
 Probate is the court-supervised process of settling the decedent’s affairs.
-Through probate, the court appoints a personal representative, verifies the will (if there is one), pays valid debts, and distributes assets to heirs or beneficiaries under N.C.
+Through probate, the clerk appoints a personal representative, verifies the will (if there is one), pays valid debts, and distributes assets to heirs or beneficiaries under N.C.
 Gen. Stat. § 28A-2-1.

 Key points to consider:

-• Sole Ownership: If the decedent held the home solely in their name and did not use a valid Transfer on Death Deed, probate is necessary to pass title.
+• Sole Ownership: If the decedent held the home solely in their name and did not use a valid Transfer on Death Deed, probate is generally necessary to pass title.

 • Joint Ownership: Homes held in joint tenancy with right of survivorship automatically pass to the surviving co-owner without probate.